-5.4.
-Limitations
+5.4 Limitations

-The prototype is limited to 64-bit architectures, as migrating applications between 32-bit and 64-bit address spaces would require dynamically changing the address space layout and may be impossible in the general case.
+The prototype is limited to 64-bit architectures, as migrating applications between 32-bit and 64-bit address spaces would require careful data conversion between architecture-specific formats.
 Currently, the toolchain does not support applications that use inline assembly, as live variable analysis in the middle-end is not compatible with assembly.
 Additionally, architecture-specific features such as SIMD extensions and setjmp/longjmp are not supported, although we plan to study these in future work.
-Finally, applications cannot migrate during library code execution (e.g., during calls to the standard C library).
+Finally, applications do not currently migrate during library code execution (e.g., during calls to the standard C library).